- Scottish communities

 Address: Milltown Community

 We have two houses and a Day Workshop.
-Milltown House is a registered care home with five residents and Peesie's Knapp is registered for housing support and care at home for two tenants.
-Altogether 22 people live and work in the two houses.
+The two houses - Milltown House and Peesie's Knapp - are registered for housing support and care at home for eight tenants.

 MILLTOWN DAY WORKSHOP CELEBRATES 20 YEARS

 On 15th April the Day Workshop at Milltown Community held a celebration to mark its 20 anniversary, attended by residents and friends, local Councillors and the local MP, Stuart Donaldson.